abradley2/dommy/README.md

 # Motivation

 I wanted a convenience function for rendering in custom elements, without importing a library like Polymer that completely redefines how I create custom elements.
-I just want to render stuff without losing functionality, and with the same "diff/patch" virtual DOM efficiency libraries like React give me.
+I just want to render stuff without losing functionality, and with the same "diff/patch" virtual DOM efficiency libraries like React gives me.

+This library uses [morphdom](https://github.com/patrick-steele-idem/morphdom) under the hood as the diffing engine, similar to [yo-yo](https://github.com/maxogden/yo-yo).
+But unlike **yo-yo**, uses a **createElement** function instead of ES6 template tags in favor of supporting JSX.

 # API